 Making bricks, storing them, and disposing of them after no longer in use is bad for the environment.
 Brick production increases fuel consumption.

 Wood is flexible and light.
-You can build almost any kind of home with it, and the design possibilities are endless.
+You can build almost any kind of home with it, and the design possibilities are endless, from the attic to even the basement.
 Because it is more lightweight but still strong and durable, you can make nearly every family home’s shape and size.
 People like to have their design touches in their space, and wood gives them plenty of opportunities.

 Of course, custom-designed houses are expensive, even if they are made of wood.